- Gartner positions itself as a research entity. However, when compared with real research entities, Gartner does not perform well.

 “A high-quality study cannot be done in intellectual isolation: It necessarily builds on and contributes to a body of research and analysis.
 The relationships between a given study and its predecessors should be rich and explicit.
 The study team’s understanding of past research should be evident in many aspects of its work, from the way in which the problem is formulated and approached to the discussion of the findings and their implications.
 The team should take particular care to explain the ways in which its study agrees, disagrees, or otherwise differs importantly from previous studies.
 Failure to demonstrate an understanding of previous research lowers the perceived quality of a study, despite any other good characteristics it may possess.”

 Gartner’s research is very much encapsulated and is much like Consumer Reports in this regard.
-A Gartner analyst might say that of course, they don’t work in isolation; they talk to vendors and client executives every day.
+A Gartner analyst might say that, of course, they don’t work in isolation; they talk to vendors and client executives every day.
 However, that is not the isolation to which this statement refers.
 This statement refers to other research and is unrelated to whether one accesses data sources.
-I write this as explicitly as I can, knowing full well that if a Gartner analyst does comment on this criticism in some public forum, that they will bring up the fact that they are not isolated and therefore I am mistaken and don’t understand how Gartner operates.
+I write this as explicitly as I can, knowing full well that if a Gartner analyst does comment on this criticism in some public forum.
+And that they will bring up the fact that they are not isolated and, therefore, I am mistaken and don’t understand how Gartner operates.
 However, I can only declare this several times and let the chips fall where they may.